JSEver/JSAjaxFileUploader/README.md

 ## Features:

-1. Plug And Play Setup
+1.Plug And Play Setup

-2. Upload With Preview

-3. Upload With Progress Bar

-4. Responsive Layout

-2. Multiple File Upload Support

-3. Larger Files Upload

-4. Fully Customizable

-5. Lite weight (7.3 KB minified version)
+2.Lightweight (7.3 KB minified version)

-6. Enlarge Images on mouse over

-7. Optimized For Mobile Use

-8. Can Be Used In Mobile Apps

-9. Can Be Used With Phonegap/Cordova Apps

-10. More over Absolutly FREE and much more…
+3.No Flash required
+4.Upload with progress bar and image preview 5.Multiple File Upload Support
+6.Multiple independent file uploaders on one page 7.Can upload largege files
+8.Multiple callback listeners
+9.Fully Customizable
+10.Can be used with Phonegap/Cordova apps
+11.Suitable for mobile development
+12.Flexible event system
+13.Ready for jQuery, PHP, ASP.net, Java and others 14.Free for personal and commercial use and much more...

 ## Installation